-Figure 2-22: Specimen A Stiffener Undercut
+Figure 2-21: Specimen A Stiffener Corner Undercut

-The Type B stiffener detail is shown in Figure 2-23.
+The Type B stiffener detail is shown in Figure 2-22.
 Type B specimens were used to observe undercutting effects at both the interior clip weld wrap and the exterior stiffener-to-flange weld wrap.
-Because the stiffener is extended to the edge of the flange, undercutting of the flange plate at the exterior edge also occurred.
-Wrapping the weld around the exterior edge also causes minimal undercutting of the stiffener as shown in Figure 2-24.
+The stiffener extended to the edge of the flange in order to produce undercutting of the edge of the flange plate.
+Wrapping the weld around the exterior edge also caused small undercuts of the stiffener as shown in Figure 2-23.

-Figure 2-23: Location of Undercut for Specimen Type B
+Figure 2-22: Location of Undercut for Specimen Type B

-Figure 2-24: Specimen B Stiffener Undercut
+Figure 2-23: Specimen B Stiffener Undercut

 Flange undercuts occurred as the stiffener weld was wrapped around the exterior edge of the stiffener.
 The flange undercuts were shaped like an hourglass and were consistent among specimens.
-Figure 2-25 shows photographs of the flange undercuts.
+Figure 2-24 shows photographs of the flange undercuts.

-Figure 2-25: Specimen B Flange Undercuts
+Figure 2-24: Specimen B Flange Undercuts

 Type C specimens are identical to type B specimens with the flange edge undercut removed by grinding after welding.
-The type C stiffener detail is shown in Figure 2-26.
-The photograph in Figure 2-26 shows the depth of grinding into the flange needed to remove the flange undercut.
+The type C stiffener detail is shown in Figure 2-25.
+The photograph in Figure 2-25 shows the depth of grinding into the flange needed to remove the flange undercut.

-Figure 2-26: Location of Undercut for Specimen Type C
+Figure 2-25: Location of Undercut for Specimen Type C

 AASHTO AWS D1.5-95 Bridge Welding Code guidelines (section 3.2) were employed for the removal of the edge undercuts.
 The AWS procedure and requirements are identical to the TxDOT fracture critical defect repair procedures.
 The undercut was removed by grinding past the maximum undercut depth with a finished surface slope not greater than one in ten in the direction of loading.
-Grinding marks were finished parallel to the direction of loading as pictured in Figure 2-27.
+Grinding marks were finished parallel to the direction of loading as pictured in Figure 2-26.